JViggiani/Address-Book/README.md

 # Address Book

+This is the implementation of the technical assessment required by Foundry.

+Minimum requirements:
+● Provide your solution as a public GitHub repository link ● Support from zero to a “large number” of entries.
+● Entries should contain:
+  ○ A first and last name.
+  ○ An optional phone number.
+● Provide functionality to:
+  ○ Add an entry.
+  ○ Remove an entry.
+  ○ Retrieve entries in alphabetical order, sorted by first name.
+  ○ Retrieve entries in alphabetical order, sorted by last name.
+  ○ Retrieve entries whose first or last name exactly or partially match a supplied search string, from the beginning of the name (e.g. searching for “Dan” would match any entries with “Daniel” as well as any “Dan”).
+  ○ Make this matching case insensitive.
+● Provide instructions on how to build and run your application.

+To change the ordering of fetching entries, enter the Read menu and select 1 to view order settings and 2 to change it.

+The search string by default is a regex string encoded with ECMAScript.
+For example, searching ".*" will retrieve all documents.

 ## Building and Executing

 This project was built in Visual Studio 2019 and is intended to be cloned, built and run inside of VS2019.